-(TITLE OF CASE)) CASE NO ) FINAL PRETRIAL) CONFERENCE ORDER)) Following pretrial proceedings, pursuORDERED: uant to F.R.Civ.P.
+(TITI LE OF CASE) ) CASE NO ) ) ) FINAL PRETRIAL CONFERENCE ORDER ) Follo ORDERED uant to F.R.Civ.P.
 16 and L.R.
 16, IT IS 1.
-The parties are: [list] Each of these parties has been parties named in the pleadings and not iden now dismissed. served and has appeared.
-All other tified in the preceding paragraph are The pleadings which raise the issues are: [list] 2.
-Federal jurisdiction and venue concise statement of facts necessary to contwhether the facts requisite to federal jurisdi 5 3.
-The trial is estimated to take counsel cannot agree set forth each side's e trial days.
-[Where stimate.]
+The parties are: [list] parties name Each of these parties has been ed in the pleadings and not ider sed.
+1.1 The pleadings which raise the issues are: [list] Federal jurisdiction and venue are invoked upon the grounds: [Give a tement of facts necessary to confer federal jurisdiction and venue.
+State a facts requisite to federal jurisdiction are denied or admitted.]
+3. counsel can The trial is estimated to take not agree set forth each side's e